AnFreTh/NAMpy/README.rst

     print("Test Loss:", loss)

 If you have a separate test dataset, you can use the model to preprocess your dataset and evaluate.
-Note that your test_dataset should have the same form that you passed your training dataset to the model.
+Note that your test_df should have the same form that you passed your training dataset to the model.

 .. code-block:: python

-    test_dataset = model._get_dataset(test_dataset)
+    test_dataset = model._get_dataset(test_df)
     loss = nam.evaluate(test_dataset)
     print("Test Loss:", loss)